-• It is advisable to start combined treatment:

-4. Combined treatment

-- Fluoxetine treatment and suitable CBT sessions.

-- Especially indicated for cases in which there is a personal or family history of suicidal ideation and/or behaviour.

-- In individual cases, pharmacological treatment alone could be used, always associated with standard clinical care.
-According to the patient's clinical profile, another SSRI could be selected (sertraline, citalopram, or escitalopram).

-- Inform about the reason for the prescription, about the expected benefits, about a possible delay in the therapeutic effect, about secondary effects, and about the duration of the treatment.

-- Monitor the possible appearance of adverse effects, especially suicidal ideation or behaviour, above all during the first four weeks of pharmacological treatment.

-• In the event of no therapeutic response, assess the following factors:

-5. Factors to assess when there is no therapeutic response

-- Duration and frequency of the psychotherapy sessions.

-- Use of the maximum, effective dose of a therapeutic drug for a suitable period.

-- Diagnosis.

-- Comorbidity with other mental illnesses or disorders: anxiety, dysthymia, abuse of addictive substances, or personality disorders.
+- It is advisable to start combined treatment: - 4.
+Combined treatment - Fluoxetine treatment and suitable CBT sessions. - Especially indicated for cases in which there is a personal or family history of suicidal ideation and/or behaviour. - In individual cases, pharmacological treatment alone could be used, always associated with standard clinical care.
+According to the patient's clinical profile, another SSRI could be selected (sertraline, citalopram, or escitalopram). - Inform about the reason for the prescription, about the expected benefits, about a possible delay in the therapeutic effect, about secondary effects, and about the duration of the treatment. - Monitor the possible appearance of adverse effects, especially suicidal ideation or behaviour, above all during the first four weeks of pharmacological treatment. - In the event of no therapeutic response, assess the following factors: - 5.
+Factors to assess when there is no therapeutic response - Duration and frequency of the psychotherapy sessions. - Use of the maximum, effective dose of a therapeutic drug for a suitable period. - Diagnosis. - Comorbidity with other mental illnesses or disorders: anxiety, dysthymia, abuse of addictive substances, or personality disorders.

 - After reviewing these factors, assess making a switch to another SSRI in combination with CBT. - 6.
-Switching to another SSRI and combining with CBT - Switch to sertraline, citalopram, or escitalopram and combine with CBT. - Continue with pharmacological treatment for at least 6-12 months as from remission, at the same dose at which remission was achieved. - Suspend the antidepressant gradually.
-If symptoms reappear, start pharmacological treatment again.
+Switching to another SSRI and combining with CBT - whee the art is seen a speake show the authorization of this clinical Practice Children and it is a shiple of the children and it is a shiple of